-4 STORAGE INTEGRITY MANAGEMENT PROGRAM
+4. STORAGE INTEGRITY MANAGEMENT PROGRAM

-The Storage Integrity Management Program (SIMP) was established to mitigate safety-related risks and validate and enhance well integrity using enhanced risk management activities, processes, and procedures.
-SIMP activities consists of threat identification, well assessment, well remediation, mitigation development and records maintenance.
-Since its initial development, many SIMP activities have become regulatory requirements in response to the California Geologic Energy Management division's (CalGEM) California Underground Gas Storage Projects regulations as defined in 14 California Code of Regulations (CCR) § 1726 and PHMSA's Interim Final Rule (IFR) as defined in 49 CFR 192 subpart A.
+The Storage Integrity Management Program (SIMP) was proposed by SoCalGas in 2014, approved by the California Public Utilities Commission and established in 2016 to mitigate safety-related risks and validate and enhance well, reservoir, and surface asset integrity using enhanced risk management activities, processes, and procedures.
+SIMP activities comply with California Geologic Energy Management Division (CalGEM) regulations as defined in 14 California Code of Regulations (CCR) §1726, the Department of Transportation's (DOT) Pipeline and Hazardous Materials Safety Administration (PHMSA) regulations as defined in 49 CFR 192, Subpart A, as well as applicable industry standards.